 Exclusions: Unavailable to students with credit for ENGL331.
 An introduction to the history and theory of Romantic, Victorian and early twentieth century criticism.
 ENGL3621 Introduction to Creative Writing: Poetry Credits: 3 Prerequisites: ENGL1600 or permission of instructor.
 Exclusions: Unavailable to students with credit for ENGL333.
 Cannot satisfy the Group 1 BA core requirement.
 An introduction to the art and craft of writing poetry.
 The course aims to help students become more knowledgeable, sophisticated, creative, and engaged readers and writers of poetry.
 ENGL3623 Introduction to Creative Writing: Short Story Credits: 3 Prerequisites: ENGL1600 or permission of the instructor.
 Exclusions: Unavailable to students with credit for ENGL337.
 Cannot satisfy the Group 1 BA core requirement.
-An introduction to the art and craft of writing the short story, with a focus on an understanding of the formal elements such as narrative, description, mood, etc. ENGL3652 The Short Story Credits: 6 Prerequisites: ENGL1600.
+An introduction to the art and craft of writing the short story, with a focus on an understanding of the formal elements such as narrative, description, mood, etc. ENGL2610 The British Literary Tradition Credits: 3 Prerequisites: ENGL1600 Exclusions: Unavailable to students with credit for ENGL379.
+Major works of British literature in a variety of forms from each of the following historical periods: Medieval, Renaissance, 17th Century, Restoration and 18th Century, Romantic, Victorian and Modern.
+ENGL3652 The Short Story Credits: 6 Prerequisites: ENGL1600.